 According to recent data from the Family Resources Survey, 14.1 million people reported a disability in the UK in 2018-19.
 Meanwhile, figures from the NHS suggest there are 1.2 million wheelchair users, which works out at approximately one in 55 people, or a little under 2%.

 With such a sizeable number coping with mobility issues, it’s vital that they be given every opportunity to live their lives the same way as the next man or woman.
 Having access to proper transportation options plays a huge part in that, and there are ways to lease disabled vehicles – a solution perhaps best suited to those who only venture out occasionally.
+With that, the only thing that can keep you connected is your gadgets.
+Bluetooth is just one of those things that have made staying connected to your electronics simple, and getting one of the top Bluetooth adapter items can make things easier.
+And at GrandPrixTimes they can offer you a wide variety of Bluetooth adapters right at the click of your finger!

 But what about the many people who want to be unhindered in going about their daily business?
 Companies like Allied Mobility sell a range of vehicles that are yours to keep, and there are plenty of advantages to investing in your own disabled car.
 Here are just a few of them: